We can help if you are experiencing antisocial behaviour in or around your home and neighbourhood. This includes problems with:

 - Be prepared to listen to their side of the story.

 - Try to come to an agreement that everyone is happy with.

 - Don’t put yourself at risk.
 Leave straight away if people are aggressive or threatening.

-If you’ve tried talking to your neighbour and can't reach an agreement, you can tell us to see what we can do to help.
+If you’ve tried talking to your neighbour and can't reach an agreement, you can ask us to help.
 You can also tell us about anything else that’s happening in your neighbourhood that you think needs improving.

-It may be that we’re not the best people to help you with your issue.
-We may suggest you talk to your local council or another organisation and we’ll work with them to support you.
+It may be that we’re not the best people to sort out the issue.
+If so, we may suggest you talk to your local council or another organisation and we’ll work with them to support you.